 1. Co-author (and Collaborate)

-When you are setting down ground rules for your team, it is essential to ask their opinions as well since these guidelines are for their convenience.
+When you are setting down ground rules for your team, it is essential to ask their opinions since these guidelines are for their convenience.
 Psychologically, your team is more likely to adhere to them when they feel that it is something they worked on together, rather than a manual that was forced onto them.

 Another benefit of this is that you may come across ideas that are better than yours and end up with a more wholesome compilation of rules.